Stan Hillier

 Stanley Hillier (born 1904) was an English professional football player and manager.

 Career

 Hillier was born in London in 1904.
 He played football for Erith & Belvedere, before joining Bradford City in May 1924.
 He made 11 first-team appearances with Bradford scoring two goals, all in the Football League, before joining Gillingham in December 1926.
 He played for Gillingham until 1928, making 26 appearances and scoring four goals.

-Hillier later played in France for AS Cannes and FC Sète, and also managed Cannes between 1932 and 1934.
+Hillier then emigrated in France, playing for Cannes.
+He became Cannes manager after William Aitken left, from 1934 to 1938.
+He also managed Nancy in 1938-39.